-Ever felt like the day you get back from holidays, or the day after a big weekend, or even the after you’ve been given the all clear to exercise after having a baby, is the day you feel a need to get your health and fitness “back on track”?
+Ever felt like the day you get back from holidays, or the day after a big weekend is the day you need to get your health and fitness “back on track”?

-Whether you’ve been away for most/all of the school holidays, or a busy weekend that involved more social commitments than usual…. the ‘day after’, is often a day people feel a need to “jump back into things” or, to “start over.”
+Whether you’ve been away for a holiday, or a busy weekend that involved more social commitments than usual…. the ‘day after’, is often a day people feel a need to “jump back into things” or, to “start over.”

 I call BS to that.

 To be honest, at times when I have been away for a few days (or a few weeks), or I’ve had an upset to my usual eating/exercising routine (like these past couple of weeks!!), I never think “I’m starting over” when I get back.

 Life doesn’t work that way.
 We aren’t wiping the slate clean.
 We aren’t “erasing” what we did and starting from scratch.
 And we don’t need to either.
 Because we are LIVING and living means enjoying life.

 I don’t see missed workouts or multiple festive dinners in one weekend as something bad.
 But, I do acknowledge these things, and work WITH them rather than against them.